Geeta2007/Codeathon-Project/README.md

 Students preparing for campus placements often encounter:

 * Lack of clarity in choosing suitable career paths
-* Fragmented and unorganized preparation resources
+* Fragmented and unorganised preparation resources
 * Limited awareness of company expectations
-* Absence of a centralized platform for placement guidance
+* Absence of a centralised platform for placement guidance

 These challenges result in inefficient preparation and missed opportunities.